Little Yellow Jacket

 Little Yellow Jacket #P761 (August 20, 1996 - September 19, 2011) was an American bucking bull.
-He was a three-time Professional Bull Riders (PBR) World Champion Bull, winning the title in consecutive years from 2002 through 2004.
+He was a three-time PBR World Champion Bull, winning the title in consecutive years from 2002 through 2004.
 At the time, his three titles made him unmatched by any bull in the history of the PBR.
 In 2006, he was inducted into the North Dakota Cowboy Hall of Fame for his accomplishments.
 He was the son of #77 Yellow Jacket and the grandson of #LH600 Wrangler Rivets.
 Little Yellow Jacket's three-time World Champion Bull record has since been matched by Bushwacker, who received his third title in 2014, his year of retirement and Bruiser from 2016 through 2018.
 When Bruiser won his third title in 2018, he tied Little Yellow Jacket's record of three consecutive titles.
 Little Yellow Jacket was sometimes referred to as the "Michael Jordan of professional bull riding" and had his own line of merchandise.
 It was said he was the greatest bull in the PBR when he was selected to receive the inaugural Brand of Honor.
 In 2022, he was inducted into the Bull Riding Hall of Fame.
 In Little Yellow Jacket's day he had the largest following of any PBR bull.
 Later, Bushwacker was deemed to surpass Little Yellow Jacket as the best PBR bucking bull of all time.

 In 2023, Little Yellow Jacket was ranked No. 6 on the list of the top 30 bulls in PBR history.